-3 Congressional Black Caucus members call for action on Austin bombings
+Black caucus lawmakers want Austin bombings classified as 'ongoing terrorist attacks'

-(CNN)Three members of the Congressional Black Caucus called Monday for the bombings in Austin, Texas, to be classified as ongoing terrorist attacks.
+(CNN)Three members of the Congressional Black Caucus called Monday for the bombings in Austin, Texas, to be classified as "ongoing terrorist attacks."

 In a joint statement, the three members also called for officials to determine whether the bombings are "ideologically or racially motivated."